JoelCourtney/joelcourtney.github.io/pages/hadron.md

   7, 8, 9
 )

-( // This is a nested list
+( // This is a list of row vectors
   (1, 2, 3),
   (4, 5, 6),
   (7, 8, 9)
 )
 ```

 But wait, what about order of operations?
 Does `(2*3) + 4` evaluate to the scalar `10` or the matrix `(10)`?
 The short answer is don't worry about it.
 The long answer is: for efficiency, it will default to a scalar.
-But if you try to use any matrix operation on a scalar, it will be automatically converted to make it work.
+But if you try to use any matrix operation on a scalar, it will be automatically wrapped in a one-element matrix to make it work.
 If you use a matrix with a single element as if it was unwrapped, it will be automatically unwrapped for you.
 I think that's pretty cool.

 Functions are first class data types, and can be defined and redefined dynamically.
 The following function definitions behave identically: